jydu/sgedtools/examples/rate_to_structure/README.md

 # Mapping Evolutionary Rates on a Protein Structure

 This example provide a ConSurf-like analysis[^1].
-It uses the Bio++ Program Suite to compute evolutionary rates and ChimeraX to visualize the results.
+It uses the Bio++ Program Suite[^2] to compute evolutionary rates and ChimeraX to visualize the results.
 The analysis is done on the coxI gene.

 ## Computing evolutionary rates